People

 omaya.torres@asc.upenn.edu

-Omaya (she/her) is a Senior Research Coordinator for the GeoScan Smoking Study and a joint research fellow with CNLab and the Netter Center for Community Partnerships.
+Omaya (she/her) is a Senior Research Coordinator and a joint research fellow with CNLab and the Netter Center for Community Partnerships.
 She graduated with her B.A. in Health and Societies at the University of Pennsylvania and her Master of Public Health at the Perelman School of Medicine.
 She also has a background in visual arts, which she hopes to combine with her passion for public health through exploration of visual health communication strategies.
-Her current research focuses on how health behaviors, decisions, and outcomes related to nicotine usage can be explained by neural responses to nicotine product advertisements.
-She hopes to facilitate community engagement with the lab's research by using visual health communication to make the research more broadly accessible.
+Her current research projects include the GeoScan Smoking Study and various community engagement projects under the Climate Communication Division.
+She hopes to facilitate public engagement with the lab's research by using visual health communication to make the research more broadly accessible.

 Anthony Resnick